Default Font Size Icon

 A. AUTHORITY

-The board, acting pursuant to RCW 28B.50.140 (14), delegates to the president of the college the authority to administer disciplinary action.
+The board, acting pursuant to RCW 28B.50.140 (14), delegates to the president of the college the authority to administer student disciplinary action.
 The president is authorized to delegate or reassign any and all duties and responsibilities as set forth in this chapter as may be reasonably necessary.
-Administration of the disciplinary procedures is the responsibility of the chief student services officer or designee.
-The student conduct officer shall serve as the principal investigator and administrator for alleged violations of this code.
+Administration of the disciplinary procedures is the responsibility of the chief student services officer or their designee.
+Except in cases involving allegations of sex discrimination, including sex-based harassment, the student conduct officer or designee, shall serve as the principal investigator and administrator for alleged violations of this code.

 B. DEFINITIONS